facebook pixel Skip to main content

 Vice President, Medical Staff Association

-Dr. Kira Tone joined Southlake Regional Health Centre in 2017 as a full time Anesthesiologist in the Department of Anesthesiology.
+Dr. Kira Tone joined Southlake Health in 2017 as a full time Anesthesiologist in the Department of Anesthesiology.
 She is the lead of the pre-operative clinic lead and has a special interest in perioperative medicine.
 She is joining the Medical Staff Association as Vice president in 2022.

 Dr. Tone attended medical school at the University of Sydney and went on to complete her residency in Anesthesiology at the University of Ottawa.
 Dr. Tone grew up in Newmarket and had always intended to return to Southlake after her years of training to serve her community.